Learn more about a certain medical condition.

 Torticollis is quite rare, affecting only 1 in every 10,000 people.
 It’s extremely painful and can be very debilitating.

 Unfortunately, the cause of torticollis is unknown.
 However, it may be caused by conditions such as hyperthyroidism, nervous system infections, tardive dyskinesia (abnormal facial movements resulting from taking antipsychotic medications), some medications used for nausea or vomiting, and neck tumours.
-In addition, emotional difficulties may also worsen the disorder.
+In addition, emotional difficulties may also contribute and even worsen the disorder, or in rare instances, they may be the underlying cause.

-Occasionally, newborn babies develop a congenital form of torticollis because of damage to the neck muscles during a difficult delivery.
-In older children, an imbalance of the eye muscles and bone or muscle deformities of the upper spine can also cause torticollis.
+Occasionally, newborn babies can have a congenital form of torticollis.
+This type of torticollis can run in families or can be related to events during pregnancy or delivery.
+In older children, an imbalance of the eye muscles (such as strabismus) and bone or muscle deformities of the upper spine can also cause torticollis.

 Symptoms and Complications